typegoose/mongodb-memory-server/README.md

       dbPath, // path to database files for this instance storageEngine, // same storage engine options
     },
-    // each entry will result in a MongoMemoryServer (replSet.count will not count towards here) ],
+    // each entry will result in a MongoMemoryServer (replSet.count will not limit the amount spawned by "instanceOpts") ],
   // unless otherwise noted below these values will be in common with all instances spawned:
   replSet: {